segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-audiences/index.md

 #### Create a TikTok Audience

-- Follow the steps below to create an audience in Segment:
+- To create an audience in Segment:

-1. Go to New Mapping and select Create Audience
+1. Navigate to New Mapping and select **Create Audience**.
 2. On the Add test event panel, click **Load Sample Event**.
-3. On the `Select mappings` pannel - Fill in the mappings accordingly
+3. Fill in the mappings on the Select mappings panel accordingly.
-4. On the `Send test event` pannel - Click `Test Mapping`
+4. On the Send test event panel, click **Test Mapping**.
-5. Your audience is created!
-Take note of the `audience_id` from the response as you will need it when creating additional mappings.
+5. You've created your audience.
+Take note of the `audience_id` from the response as you will need it when you create additional mappings.

 > info ""
 > You can use the same mapping to create as many audiences as you would like.
-You just need to change the audience name and click the `Test Mapping` button again.
+You just need to change the audience name and click **Test Mapping** again.

-> You can create duplicate audience since TikTok does not restrict users from having multple audiences with the same name, if you click `Test Mapping` mulitple times you will create audiences with the same name.
-However, each audience will have its own unique `audience_id`
+> You can create a duplicate audience since TikTok doesn't restrict users from having multiple audiences with the same name.
+If you click **Test Mapping** multiple times, you will create audiences with the same name.
+However, each audience will have its own unique `audience_id`.

 > You do not need to update the status of the mapping to `enabled`.